aws/sagemaker-python-sdk/src/sagemaker/mxnet/README.rst

    directory with any other training source code dependencies aside from tne entry point file.
 Structure within this directory will be preserved when training on SageMaker.
--  ``enable_cloudwatch_metrics (boolean):`` Optional.
-If true, training and hosting containers will generate Cloudwatch metrics under the AWS/SageMakerContainer namespace.
 -  ``container_log_level (int):`` Log level to use within the container.
    Valid values are defined in the Python logging module.
 -  ``code_location (str):`` Optional.
 Name of the S3 bucket where your